Skip to content Skip to footer

 Posted July 17, 2020 12.45 pm 0Likes

-Born 12 May 1890 Broken Hill, New South Wales
+Born12 May 1890 Broken Hill, New South Wales

 Died 5 May 1953 Port Melbourne, Victoria

-Ernie was thirty when he married the widow forty-one year old Lydia Johanna Stratton in 1920.
-Lydia brought seven children from her first marriage to Arthur Douglas Davis (circa 1879 – 16 January 1915; CO-RC*B***457) and she and Ernie had another three of their own.
+Ernie was 30 when he married the 41 year old widow Lydia Johanna Stratton in 1920.
+Lydia brought seven children from her first marriage to Arthur Douglas Davis (circa 1879 – 16 January 1915) and she and Ernie had another three of their own.
+Instant family life no doubt helped by being brought up in a large family himself.

 Ernie appeared well thought of by his siblings.
 His sister (my grandmother Gertrude Knox Duncan) gave her son the same names.
 She did however reverse the order of the names to ‘William Ernest’.
 It is unlikely she would have done this without having a close relationship with Ernie.